deepsquare-io/grid/docs/workflow/40-workflow-api-reference/02-job.md

 Type of core networking functionality.

-Either: "host" (default) or "slirp4netns" (rootless network namespace).
+Either: "host" (default) or "slirp4netns" (rootless network namespace) or "pasta" (simple rootless network namespace)

+"slirp4netns" uses "slirp" to forward traffic from a network namespace to the host.

+"pasta" is an alternative to "slirp4netns" and uses "passt" to forward traffic from a network namespace to the host.

 Go name: "Network".